kuvamdazeus/socket-music-backend/README.md

 # Backend code for socket music

-An app which allows users to chat fully privately (doesnt) stores anything in a database, listen to music while chatting & make rooms
+An app which allows users to chat fully privately (doesnt stores anything in a database), listen to music while chatting & make rooms

 Tech stack: NodeJS, Express & SocketIO